pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

 output fields, or if they do the radiation fields suffer from poor solar position calculations or radiative transfer algorithms.
-It is often more accurate to create empirically derived radiation forecasts from the weather models' cloud cover forecasts. pvlib-python currently uses the Liu Jordan model to convert cloud cover to radiation, however, we encourage developers to explore alternatives.
+It is often more accurate to create empirically derived radiation forecasts from the weather models' cloud cover forecasts.

-PVLIB-Python currently uses the Liu-Jordan [Liu60]_ model to convert cloud cover forecasts to irradiance forecasts, though it is fairly simple to implement new models and provide additional options.
-The figure below shows the result of the cloud cover to irradiance conversion.
+PVLIB-Python currently uses the Liu-Jordan [Liu60]_ model to convert total cloud cover forecasts to irradiance forecasts.
+We encourage pvlib users to implement new cloud cover to irradiance algorithms.
+The figure below shows the result of the Liu-Jordan total cloud cover to irradiance conversion.

 .. ipython:: python